College experience program at the University of North Florida

 Residential Program Fees for Two Semesters

-Fee may vary by individual support need and does not cover students' personal expenses or meals.
+Fees may vary by individual support needs and does not cover students’ personal expenses or meals.
 Additional fee-based support services may be necessary and will be determined on an individual basis.

 - UNF On-Campus Housing Supports: $10,000

 Fee does not include UNF’s on-campus housing costs and personal/activity costs.
 Students are responsible for leasing and meal plan fees to UNF